dentarg/auth0-blog/_posts/how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 You can use **Firebase's built-in authentication by itself** if you:

-* Only want to authenticate Firebase RTDBs or Firestore and have no need to authenticate additional backends
+* Only want to authenticate Firebase RTDB or Firestore and have no need to authenticate additional backends
 * Only need a small handful of login options and do not need enterprise identity providers, integration with your own user storage databases, etc.
 * Do not need extensive user management, profile enrichment, etc. and are comfortable [managing users strictly through an API](https://firebase.google.com/docs/auth/web/manage-users)
 * Have no need to customize authentication flows